 Documentary feaure The Village on the Loch marked her directing debut, as a feature director, for which she was awarded 11 of the film's 14 awards (including Best First Time Director, Canadian

 August 2019, Toronto).
-Her first poetry collection A Proof of Light has been released on Kindle and is also due for release soon in paperback.
+Her first poetry collection A Proof of Light is sold in support of the animal welfare charity OneKind and has been released on Kindle and iin paperback, a full colur version is also available with beautiful wildlife photgraphy by Danny Strong and Gabriel Strong.
 Her writing and poetry form the narratives to many of their short film collaborations.You can link to the IMDb page here The Village on the Loch for more details or her website Caroline-Strong.

 For a complete guide to more than forty programme credits and over one hundred episodes listings check out Caroline's IMDb page -